top of page

 UPCOMING WORKSHOPS

-- Multiple DatesApr 28, 2025, 9:30 AM – 10:30 AMRefresh your mind and energy with this revitalizing practice to uplift and restore your entire system.
+- Multiple DatesJul 28, 2025, 9:30 AM – 10:30 AMRefresh your mind and energy with this revitalizing practice to uplift and restore your entire system.
 Enjoy a well-paced flow that will offer you just the right amount of challenge while encouraging strength, resistance, and flexibility while reducing tension in the hips, back and shoulders.

 - Jul 31, 2025, 6:30 PM – 8:30 PMWe’re spicing up our literary evening with music!
 We’ll discuss the lyrics of Bob Dylan, considered one of the greatest lyricists of all time, and hear his music played by Parkway Ramblers!!
 We'll also discuss his beat poet influences - Kerouac, Ginsberg - plus Guthrie!

-- Date and time is TBDThis exhibit will look at Bertha Mather's legacy as preservationist of home, family and community.
-To open Spring 2025
+- By appointmentThis exhibit will look at Bertha Mather's legacy as preservationist of home, family and community.
+Opening June 2025 and open by appointment through the summer.

 - by appointmentLearn about the life and legacy of Stephen Tyng Mather (1867-1930), the first Director of the National Park Service and the owner of the Homestead from 1906 to 1930.
 Exhibit geared towards adults PLUS "kids corner" for kids of all ages.
 Open hours Thurs.
 6 to 7:30, Sat.
 11 to 1, Sun.
 1 to 3